WickedNekomata/NekoEngine/README.md

 - If more than one camera is set as main, play mode cannot be entered.

 #### Resource Manager

+Assets panel:
 - The entire Assets folder is shown in real-time at the Assets panel.
 - If any file (asset or meta) is removed/moved/renamed/changed from OS (offline mode), click the 'Refresh' button to update the affected resources.
 - Dropped files will be imported.
 - When importing a model, if it has a texture, the engine will search for it in the Assets folder.
 If it exists, it will be assigned to the model.

 - Drag and drop any texture to a material component.
 - For models (fbx, dae and obj), open them to see its associated resources and drag and drop them to a mesh component.

+- Select any texture or model and see its current import settings at Inspector.
+Change them and reimport the asset.

+Library panel:
 - Drag and drop any resource from the Library panel to an equivalent component.

-- Select any texture or model and see the current import settings at Inspector, change them and reimport the asset.
+- Select any resource and see its information at Inspector.

 #### Scene Serialization
 - Each new model in Assets generates a scene.
 To load the scene, drag and drop it from the Assets panel to the Hierarchy.
-- Save the current scene or load any new scene from Menu->File->Save Scene/Load Scene.
+- Save the current scene or load a scene from Menu->File->Save Scene/Load Scene.

 #### Options
 - At Debug Draw panel, change the current debug draw options.